TheMrityunjayPathak/TheMrityunjayPathak/README.md

 Hi 👋, I'm Mrityunjay Pathak

-I'm a recent graduate passionate about building real-world, end-to-end ML solutions, from data collection to model deployment.
-Since graduating in 2024, I've worked on several projects covering the full ML pipeline.
-I enjoy developing applications that automate processes and help solve business problems.
+I'm a recent graduate passionate about building real-world, end-to-end ML solutions - from data collection to model deployment.
+Since graduating in 2024, I've worked on several projects covering the full ML lifecycle.

 Some of the projects I've worked on :

+- **AutoIQ : Car Price Prediction**
-- AutoIQ : Developed a used car price prediction system using FastAPI and Docker with 2,800+ scraped car records, with an interactive HTML/CSS/JS application deployed on GitHub Pages.
+  - Developed a used car price prediction system using FastAPI and Docker, trained on 2,800+ scraped car records from Cars24.
+  - Deployed an interactive HTML/CSS/JS application on GitHub Pages, enabling users to estimate used car prices in real time.
+- **Pickify : Movie Recommender System**
-- Pickify : Built a content-based movie recommender system using metadata from 5,000+ movies, with fetching and displaying movie posters via the TMDB API.
+  - Built a content-based movie recommender system using metadata from 5,000+ movies.
+  - Integrated the TMDB API to fetch and display movie posters dynamically, delivering a smooth and personalized user experience.
+- **Dashly : Live Sales Dashboard**
-- Trendify : Designed an automated ETL Pipeline and live Power BI Dashboard for 50,000+ sales records stored in a Neon PostgreSQL database, updated daily via GitHub Actions.
+  - Built a live Power BI dashboard connected to a Neon PostgreSQL database, containing 50,000+ sales records.
+  - Developed an automated ETL pipeline using GitHub Actions to collect and ingest data daily, keeping the dashboard continuously updated with the latest insights.

 Tools and Technologies I've worked with :